 There will be 750 people based at a head office in Dundee, 750 people in a second major base in Glasgow and 400 people located in communities across Scotland delivering face-to-face support to those who need it.

 Social Security Scotland currently delivers Carer’s Allowance Supplement and Best Start Grant.
-Information on these benefits can be found at: https://www.mygov.scot/benefits/
+Information on these benefits is on the mygov.scot website.

-Further corporate information on Social Security Scotland, including the framework that sets out the relationship between the agency and the Scottish Government, its interim corporate plan and details about its management team and governance can be found at: https://www.socialsecurity.gov.scot/.
+Further corporate information on Social Security Scotland, including the framework that sets out the relationship between the agency and the Scottish Government, its interim corporate plan and details about its management team and governance is on the Social Security website.